Henri-Kulmala/task-manager/README.md

 - Backend: `5000`
 - Database: `5432`

+### Tips for Getting Started
+- **Start simple:** Begin by setting up a basic GitHub Actions workflow that runs on push and pull requests.
+- **Incremental approach:** Add one CI/CD step at a time (e.g., first linting, then testing, then Docker build).
+- **Use official actions:** Leverage pre-built GitHub Actions for Node.js, Docker, and CodeQL to simplify your workflow.
+- **Test locally:** Make sure your tests and Docker builds work locally before automating them in CI/CD.
+- **Read documentation:** Refer to [GitHub Actions docs](https://docs.github.com/en/actions) and [Docker docs](https://docs.docker.com/) for examples and troubleshooting.
+- **Monitor pipeline runs:** Check the Actions tab in your repository for logs and troubleshooting information.
+- **Iterate and improve:** Refine your workflow as you discover new requirements or issues.

+### References
+- Workflow syntax for Github actions: https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax
+- The following Docker workshop provides clear instructions that are helpful for completing the docker tasks in this project: https://docs.docker.com/get-started/workshop
+- The Render.com documentation helps in the deployment task: https://render.com/docs

 ## Task 1.
 Run Task manager Locally

  It is recommended to run the application locally before starting CI/CD to quickly identify and resolve issues in the development environment.
 Running locally allows you to verify basic functionality, catch errors early, and ensure dependencies are correctly configured.